-&lt;sup>1 All deadlines specified therein refer to calendar days.
+&lt;sup>2 All deadlines specified therein refer to calendar days.
 If a particular calendar day falls on a weekend or holiday the deadline will refer to the following business day.
+These deadlines assume a normal operating environment.
+Extensions may be granted.